lkacz/PersonalFreedom/README.md

 - 🔥 **Streak tracking** - Build focus habits with daily streak counts
 - 📈 **Weekly charts** - Visualize your focus time over the week
 - 📅 **Daily breakdown** - See your progress each day
+- 🧠 **AI Analytics** - Get insights on peak hours and optimal session lengths

 ### Other Features
 - 🖥️ **System tray mode** - Run minimized in the background
 - 📥 **Import/Export** - Share blacklists or backup your configuration
-- 🎨 **Tabbed interface** - Clean, organized UI with 6 dedicated tabs
+- 🎨 **7-Tab Interface** - Clean, organized UI including dedicated AI Insights tab
 - 🔔 **Break reminders** - Stay healthy during long sessions

-## How It Works

-The app modifies your Windows `hosts` file to redirect blocked websites to `127.0.0.1` (localhost), making them inaccessible in any browser.
-When your focus session ends, the blocks are automatically removed.

-**NEW:** Enhanced with categories, schedules, statistics, and multiple blocking modes for maximum productivity!
+## What Makes This Different? 🚀

+Unlike basic website blockers, Personal Freedom uses **machine learning** to understand YOUR unique productivity patterns.
+It learns when you're most productive, how long you should focus, and what patterns lead to success.
+This isn't just blocking - it's **intelligent productivity coaching**.

 ## Installation